The Marine Corps is a “Band of Brothers” and the FMDA represents the best of what our Corps stands for. This Association cuts across:

 Article I: Purpose

-B. To foster, encourage, perpetuate the memory, spirit and comradeship in arms of members of the First Marine Division and all who have served with or in support of the Division.
+B. To foster, encourage, perpetuate the memory, spirit and comradeship in the arms of members of the First Marine Division and all who have served with or in support of the Division.

 C. To honor those who served with or in support of the First Marine Division by conducting memorial services at various times and places.